 If you just had a baby, you likely endured some sort of tissue changes and injury.
 And, just like an athlete who sustained a sports injury, you should have a specialist by your side to help you return safely to running and an active lifestyle.

-You can also learn more by visiting our Pregnancy and Postpartum page.
+Check out our Pregnancy and Postpartum page to learn more.
 Stay tuned for more articles on this topic to come!

 ABOUT THE AUTHOR: